Contact

 _________________________________________________________

 Over the years he's relied on both his western and eastern musical backgrounds to transpose and adapt various western works to be performed on koto, including a new rendition of Puccini's "Madame Butterfly", Sondheim's "Pacific Overtures", and other arrangements by Bach, The Beatles, Hendrix and Led Zeppelin.
-In 2005-2007, he was the touring koto player in Chicago-based Steppenwolf Theatre's production of Haruki Murakami's "After The Quake", directed by Tony award winner Frank Galati.
+In 2005-2007, he was the featured touring koto player in Chicago-based Steppenwolf Theatre's production of Haruki Murakami's "After The Quake", directed by Tony award winner Frank Galati.
 350 performances showed in Chicago, San Francisco, San Diego and New Haven.
 He worked with cellist Jason McDermott and sound designer Andre Pluess to fuse rock/pop and classical western/Japanese genres into a live score which ended up winning three annual critics choice awards in three cities for Best Original Score.
-In 2008 he was the featured koto player in the theatrical sound design for Steppenwolf's next production/adaptation of Murakami's novel Kafka On The Shore.
+In 2008 he was featured in the theatrical sound design for Steppenwolf's next production/adaptation of Murakami's novel Kafka On The Shore.

 In 2009, Wichmann collaborated with experimental Japanese sound designer HAL (aka Yasuharu Ohkouchi) to create a soundscape that represents Tokyo in 2010.
 The 11+ minute piece was curated by